arthurBricq/GameEngine/README.md

   - [x] Implements the **painter algorithm** instead of **raytracing**.
   - [ ] Textures with painter algorithm
   - [ ] Implements a method to split a polygon to be either in front or behind another
+    - [x] is a point in front of a plane ?
+    - [ ] Intersection between a line and a plane
+    - [ ] Polygon splitting
   - [ ] Implements BSP nodes
   - [ ] Implements BSP algorithm when rendering with the painter algorithm